 Applications are posted in January.
 Applications must be completed and presented to Zonta clubs according to the club's assigned deadline.
-A club recipient is selected, and the application is presented to the governor/regional representative by 1 July or deadline determined by the district.
-The district/region recipient is selected, and the application is presented to Zonta International Headquarters by 1 September.
-International recipients will be contacted by their Zonta club leader by November.
+A club recipient is selected, and the application is presented to the governor/regional representative by 15 August or deadline determined by the district.
+The district/region recipient is selected, and the application is presented to Zonta International Headquarters by 15 October.
+International recipients will be contacted by their Zonta club leader in January.

 Jane M. Klausman Women in Business Scholarships are made possible through investment income generated by the Klausman bequest, and by generous contributions from Zontians, Zonta clubs and friends of Zonta.

 Below is a list of the 2019 Jane M. Klausman Women in Business Scholars.
-Click here for a PDF.
+Read more about the 2019 international scholars.

 Victoria Rice, District 1, USA